microsoftgraph/msgraph-sdk-powershell/src/CloudCommunications/v1.0/docs/New-MgCommunicationOnlineMeetingTranscript.md

 ```

 ### -MetadataContentInputFile
-Input File for MetadataContent (.)
+Input File for MetadataContent (The time-aligned metadata of the utterances in the transcript.
+Read-only.)

 ```yaml
 Type: System.String